-Corporations required to file Form 4 may also be subject to the recycling surcharge.
+Corporations required to file Form 4 or included in a combined Form 4 may also be subject to the recycling surcharge.
 The recycling surcharge is 3% of the corporation's franchise or income tax, before applying credits.
 The minimum recycling surcharge is \$25 and the maximum is \$9,800.